Basant (festival): Ban

-While the date of Basant Panchami is set by a traditional Hindu calendar, the date of the Basant kite festival in Lahore, Pakistan until 2007 was determined by the authorities, always on a Sunday and usually at the end of February or the beginning of March.
+The date of the Basant kite festival in Punjab, Pakistan until 2007 was determined by the authorities using the Punjabi calendar, always on a Sunday and usually at the end of February or the beginning of March.
 In 2007, the festival was banned, primarily because of an increasing number of deaths and serious injuries.
 These had various causes related to the festival, including: